become an expert birder on the slopes.

 Alta's Infamous Bird Feeders

-Bird feeders around the mountain offer a unique way to experience Alta’s excellent birdwatching firsthand.
+Bird feeders around the mountain offer a unique way to experience Alta’s birdwatching firsthand.
 But remember, they are also the homes of our feathered friends.
-We encourage you to explore the mountain in search of these magical spots while respecting their habitat.
+We encourage you to explore the mountain in search of these magical spots while respecting their habitat and fellow birders.

 These feeders are part of a community effort to support native wildlife and are intentionally placed in quiet, undisturbed areas.
 To minimize traffic and protect these sanctuaries, we don’t share exact locations.
 However, many of them are nestled among the trees in the Sunnyside, Sugarloaf and Collins areas—so keep an eye out!